TeamRegio/EpiRegioDB/docs/UseCases.rst

   :width: 500
   :alt: Region Query form

 3. You can also upload a csv-file with your regions of interest in which the first value has to be the chromosome, followed by the start and the end position.
 A combination of both, input field and uploaded file, is not implemented.
-You can see the format of exemplary upload files below.
+You can see the format of exemplary upload files below (comma-separated and tab-separated.
 All of the commonly used separators are being recognized, as long as the order of chromosome, start position and end position is correct.
 The possibility to upload BED-files will be included in the next release.

 .. image:: ./images/ExampleCSVRegionCS.png
   :width: 350
   :alt: Exemplary region query upload file comma separated

-  Or as tab-separated file:
 .. image:: ./images/ExampleCSVRegionTS.png
   :width: 350
   :alt: Exemplary region query upload file tab separated